VG Pocket: VG Pocket Max

 The VG Pocket Max is a handheld dedicated console distributed by Performance Designed Products.
+It looks similar to the Game Boy Advance.
 The system contains 75 games, which are mostly modified NES games.
 It has a 2.5" backlit color LCD screen, four buttons (plus a reset and a power button), a directional pad, volume control, a single speaker, a headphone jack, and a TV-out port.

 In the UK a handheld was made called the Gamespower 50.
 The Gamespower 50 contained almost all the games (with names changed, such as Bird Droppings retitled as Birdies Nest) and looked exactly the same, except with different color.
 A plug and play version was made by Dream Gear, being essentially the same as the Gamespower 50.
 The plug n' play looks like a Dreamcast controller, but internally there is not much of a resemblance.
 This version is more focused on racing games, and only has 30 to 40 games in it.
-Unlike the VG Pocket Max, both the Gamespower 50 and the plug n' play version lack a selection menu.
+Unlike the VG Pocket Max, both the Gamespower 50 and the plug n' play version lack a game category selection menu.